Snell, Grisham lead Padres over Dodgers 2-1 for NLDS lead

 Snell was traded to San Diego two months later.

-Snell allowed Max Muncy’s one-out double in the sixth and manager Bob Melvin came on with the hook.
+Snell allowed Max Muncy’s one-out double in the sixth and Melvin came on with the hook.
 Martinez retired the side.

 San Diego chased Gonsolin, a first-time All-Star this year, after just 1 1/3 innings and 42 pitches.
 Manager Dave Roberts had said the Dodgers hoped to get him to 75 pitches.
 He allowed one run and four hits.